top of page

 Now therefore, if ye will obey my voice indeed, and keep my covenant, then ye shall be a peculiar treasure unto me above all people: for all the earth is mine:

-Moreover thou shalt make the tabernacle with ten curtains of fine twined linen, and blue, and purple, and scarlet: with cherubim of cunning work shalt thou make them.
+Moreover thou shalt make the tabernacle with ten curtains of fine twined linen, and blue, and purple, and scarlet: with cherubims of cunning work shalt thou make them31 And thou shalt make a vail of blue, and purple, and scarlet, and fine twined linen of cunning work: with cherubims shall it be made:

-• The sanctuary being made after the pattern of the one in heaven helps understand that cherubim are part of the design and they are lawful to make for the sanctuary of Ahayah because that is obeying his voice to do it for His sanctuary though it’s not lawful to make molten images of gold nor carved images in general.
+• The sanctuary being made after the pattern of the one in heaven helps understand that cherubim are part of the design and they are lawful to make for the sanctuary of Ahayah because that is obeying His voice to do it for His sanctuary though it’s not lawful to make molten images of gold nor carved images in general.
 This means making an image of a cherubim for any other purpose is unlawful because of the commandments not to make graven images, likenesses, or similitudes of any male or female figure in heaven.
 For confirmation that making cherubim are righteous for the house of Ahayah, Ezekiel saw the vision of the house of Ahayah that Israel is to build in Christ’s kingdom and it will also have cherubim:

 Ezekiel 40:2-4

+In the visions of Alahayim brought he me into the land of Israel, and set me upon a very high mountain, by which was as the frame of a city on the south.
+And he brought me thither, and, behold, there was a man, whose appearance was like the appearance of brass, with a line of flax in his hand, and a measuring reed; and he stood in the gate.
 And the man said unto me, Son of man, behold with thine eyes, and hear with thine ears, and set thine heart upon all that I shall shew thee; for to the intent that I might shew them unto thee art thou brought hither: declare all that thou seest to the house of Israel.

-Ezekiel 41:1, 18-25
+Ezekiel 41:1, 18-20, 23, 25

-So that the face of a man was toward the palm tree on the one side, and the face of a young lion toward the palm tree on the other side: it was made through all the house round about.
+So that the face of a man was toward the palm tree on the one side, and the face of a young lion toward the palm tree on the other side: it was made through all the house round about20 From the ground unto above the door were cherubims and palm trees made, and on the wall of the temple23 And the temple and the sanctuary had two doors25 And there were made on them, on the doors of the temple, cherubims and palm trees, like as were made upon the walls; and there were thick planks upon the face of the porch without.

 Eze 43:10-12